-The above table indicates that there is more groundwater flowing through the aquifers than has been authorized to be diverted from the individual aquifers, with the exception of the Victoria Aquifer.
-In the case of the Upper Sand and Gravel Aquifer, no value has been calculated for the flow through the Aquifer because of the difficulty in obtaining a reasonable value for hydraulic gradient in the Upper Sand and Gravel Aquifer.
-However, because of the very approximate nature of the calculation of the quantity of groundwater flowing through the individual aquifers, more detailed work is required to establish the flow through the aquifers.
+The above table indicates that there is more groundwater flowing through the aquifers than has been authorized to be diverted from the individual aquifers.
+However, because of the very approximate nature of the calculation of the quantity of groundwater flowing through the individual aquifers, more detailed work is required to more precisely determine the flow through the aquifers.

-Quantity of Groundwater 6.3
+6.3 Quantity of Groundwater

-An estimate of the volume of groundwater stored in the sand and gravel aquifers in the surficial deposits is 0.6 to 3.6 cubic kilometres.
-This volume is based on an areal extent of 3,000 square kilometres and a saturated sand and gravel thickness of four metres.
+An estimate of the volume of groundwater stored in the sand and gravel aquifers in the surficial deposits is 0.4 to 2.4 cubic kilometres.
+This volume is based on an areal extent of 2,700 square kilometres and a saturated sand and gravel thickness of three metres.
 The variation in the total volume is based on the value of porosity that is used for the sand and gravel.
 One estimate of porosity is 5%, which gives the low value of the total volume.
 The high estimate is based on a porosity of 30% (Ozoray, Dubord and Cowen, 1990).

-The adjacent water-level map has been prepared by considering water wells completed in surficial deposits, except in the vicinity of the Buried Vegreville and Vermilion valleys.
-In these two valleys, only the water levels from water wells completed in the deeper sand and gravel deposits have been included.
-These water levels were used for the calculation of saturated surficial deposits and for the calculation recharge/discharge areas.
+The adjacent water-level map has been prepared by considering water wells completed in aquifers in the surficial deposits.
+The map shows the highest level of groundwater in surficial deposits, and this level was used for the calculation of saturated surficial deposits and for calculations of recharge/discharge areas.